kambouidev/phoneland/README.md

 # Phoneland

 Phoneland is a web application developed with Next.js that allows users to explore and purchase mobile devices.
 The application offers an intuitive interface to search, filter, and view details of various devices, as well as add products to the shopping cart and proceed with the purchase.

+👉 **You can visit the website here:** [Phoneland](https://phoneland-henna.vercel.app/) 🚀

 ### 📑 Table of Contents